Using Joins in Laravel Eloquent Queries

 Laravel applications which depend heavily on database interaction using Laravel Eloquent often create performance issues.

-To improve the performance of your application you have to refactor your queries and keep an eye on the memory consuming queries.
+To improve the performance of your application you have to refactor your queries and keep an eye on the memory consuming queries by using the ORM like Laravel Eloquent.

 In this post, I will walk you through a very simple example to refactor a query and improve the database response time.